GSA/challenges-and-prizes/_all-challenges/1137-gsa-artificial-intelligence-and-machine-learning-eula-challenge-2020.md

   Questions regarding the GSA Artificial Intelligence (AI) or Machine Learning (ML) EULA Challenge 2020 can be directed to [challenge2020@gsa.gov](mailto:challenge2020@gsa.gov).
 GSA will share questions and answers with all registered participants by email during the challenge.
 ---
 *"Emerging technologies such as artificial intelligence and machine learning are paving the way to automate business processes ...
-Let us ride the digital wave of transformation together."*
+Let us ride the digital wave of transformation together." -- Keith Nakasone, Deputy Assistant Commissioner for Acquisition, General Services Administration (GSA)*

-*\-- Mr. Keith Nakasone, Deputy Assistant Commissioner for Acquisition, General Services Administration (GSA)*
+*"AI & ML leveraged successfully are force multipliers; transitioning historically resource intensive activities into high-speed-low-drag transactions.
+Huge thank you in advance for your participation and contributions!" -- Sean C. Zerges, Director, Office of the Chief Technology Officer, GSA*

 ### Description